-This time of year there are so many ideas for year-end campaigns floating around.
+There are plenty of ideas for end-of-year fundraising campaigns floating around.
 The problem is you’ve probably heard them all before.
-We’d like to freshen up your list with some ideas your supporters might find new and exciting:
+Freshen up your year-end campaign with some of these new ideas that will capture the imagination and attention of your supporters:

 For DonorDrive Clients